How to Help Your Flower Garden Beat the Heat

 3. Take Time to Water Slowly

 When the surface of the soil gets dry, it sheds water like a duck’s feathers.
 The solution is to start slowly and gradually build up to a thorough soaking.
 Begin with a relatively quick pass to moisten the surface.
 Then come back in soaker mode to do the real watering.
+Another option is to face the nozzle of your watering wand up rather than down.
+This will cause water to fall in a gentle rain rather than a forceful spray.

 When you water with a watering can, it’s easy to know many gallons you have applied.
 That’s harder to gauge with a hose-end sprayer.
 Consider counting to slow yourself down.
 Use the sprayer to fill a watering can and count how long it takes to get a full gallon of water.
 Then when you’re watering, you can count the seconds to make sure you’re going slowly enough to deliver a satisfying drink.